Skip to content

 Principle of Least Privilege

-• Require explicit elevation to writer/admin
+• Require explicit elevation to project_contributor or project_maintainer

-• Only project creators get owner
+• Only project creators get project_owner

 CLI Authentication